Wacom-Developer/personal-knowledge-library/docs/knowledge/services/users.md

         internal_id: str
             Internal id of user.
         force: bool
-            If set to true removes all user data including groups and entities.
+            If set to true, removes all user data including groups and entities.
-        max_retries: int - [optional]
-            Maximum number of retries.
-[DEFAULT:= 3]
-        backoff_factor: float - [optional]
-            Backoff factor for retries.
-[DEFAULT:= 0.1]
         timeout: int - [optional]
             Timeout for the request.
 [DEFAULT:= 60]